From Bildung to Learning Society. Philosophical Foundations and Mutations of a Modern Ideal

 The novel aspects of this project are twofold:

-Through an analysis of political-educational narratives, we will show that the great narratives of philosophical modernity, such as emancipation through self-cultivation, have not become obsolete or ineffective, but continue to be operating in current discourses under critical and fragmented forms.
+Through an analysis of political-educational narratives, we will show that the great narratives of philosophical modernity, such as emancipation through self-cultivation, have not become obsolete or ineffective, but continue to operate in current discourses under critical and fragmented forms.

 Financiële details & Tijdlijn